 The registered manager outlined the management arrangements and governance systems in place within the home.
-These were found to be in line with good practice.
 The needs of residents were met in accordance with the home's statement of purpose and the categories of care for which the home was registered with RQIA.

-A range of policies and procedures was in place to guide and inform staff.
+A range of policies and procedures is in place to guide and inform staff.
 Policies were centrally indexed and retained in a manner which was easily accessible by staff.
 Policies and procedures were systematically reviewed every three years or more frequently as changes occurred.

+There was a complaints policy and procedure in place which was in accordance with the legislation and Department of Health (DOH) guidance on complaints handling.
 Residents and/or their representatives were made aware of how to make a complaint by way of the Residents Guide and information available within the home.
 Discussion with staff confirmed that they had received training on complaints management and were knowledgeable about how to receive and deal with complaints.

 Review of the complaints records confirmed that arrangements were in place to effectively manage complaints from residents, their representatives or any other interested party.
-Records of complaints included details of any investigation undertaken, all communication with complainants, the outcome of the complaint and the complainant's level of satisfaction.
+There had been no complaints received since the previous care inspection.
+The registered manager verified that records of complaints would include details of any investigation undertaken, all communication with complainants, the outcome of the complaint and the complainant's level of satisfaction.
 Arrangements were in place to share information about complaints and compliments with staff.
-An audit of complaints was used to identify trends and to enhance service provision.

 There was an accident/incident/notifiable events policy and procedure in place which included reporting arrangements to RQIA.
 A review of accidents/incidents/notifiable events confirmed that these were effectively documented and reported to RQIA and other relevant organisations in accordance with the legislation and procedures.
-A regular audit of accidents and incidents was undertaken and was reviewed as part of the inspection process.
 Learning from accidents and incidents was disseminated to all relevant parties and action plans developed to improve practice.

 There were quality assurance systems in place to drive continuous quality improvement which included regular audits and satisfaction surveys.
+It was good to note that a near-miss file had recently been introduced.